 Black Star chuckled at the thought of little first year students wandering aimlessly around the school, his attention quickly changing focus when his stomach let out a sudden grumble.
 "I wonder if we can find the kitchen."

 Within her weapon form, Tsubaki giggled.
 "Why don't we find out rooms first, Black Star.
-It's not all that much longer until breakfast."
+It's not all that much longer until breakfast.
+You should be able to wait a few hours."
 Her meister's response was little more than a scoff.
 His stomach did not agree, but for the sake of avoiding an argument that he was doomed to loose, Black Star held back his initial response and continued walking in the direction he felt the stairs were.

 It wasn't long before Black Star spotted the mass of moving staircases in the distance.
-He was a trained assassin after all, it was within his mastered skills not to get hopelessly lost- most of the time.
+He was a trained assassin after all and it was within his skills not to get hopelessly lost- most of the time.
 "See Tsubaki, I told you that I could-"

-Instantly, and without question, Black Star was hidden by the shadows cast off an old suit of medieval looking armor, his ear's strained to catch even the slightest movement.
+Instantly, and without question, Black Star was hidden by the shadows of an old suit of medieval looking armor, his ears strained to catch even the slightest movement.
 "What is it?"
 His whisper was only loud enough for his partner to hear.

 "On the stairs, a level below us.
 I sensed someone coming up," Tsubaki replied, and Black Star frowned.
 It was probably only a student sneaking around, or a professor snooping around for miscreants.
 Even still, at this hour, it never hurt to remain undiscovered.
 And so, as painstaking as it was to use even the smallest amount of patience, Black Star remained hidden until he could catch sight of whoever was ascending to their floor.